perrich/TemplateEngine/README.md

 ---

 - create a tag used by the replacement behavior {tag=xxxx}
 - create a conditional part using boolean expression {if="condition"}...{/if}.
-A condition can manage multiple boolean variable, constant (true/false) and 3 boolean operator (not "!", and "&&" and or "||")
+A condition can manage multiple boolean variable, constant (true/false) and 3 boolean operators:
+ - "!" as not
+ - "&&" as and
+ - "||" as or

 Sample :
 ```csharp